SirObi/qa-chall/README.md

 to understand the business purpose behind the required tests and capture it in
 the form of Gherkin specs.
 This informed the organization of the test framework.

+**Robot Framework** - Robot Framework is a tool which combines Python's
+automated testing with Gherkin specs.
+As such Robot makes it possible to
+translate specs written by the business side straight into automated test
+cases.
+This further reduces the translation cost between the business side
+and the dev team.

 # How to run it?

 Please note: due to the time constraints of the challenge,